Earl Rogers: Life

 Earl Rogers was born in Perry, New York on November 18, 1869, the son of Methodist minister Lowell L. Rogers and Ada (Andrus) Rogers.
 The Reverend Rogers moved the Rogers family to California in 1874.
 Rogers attended Ashland Academy in Ashland, Oregon and St. Helena Academy in St. Helena, California.
 He studied at Syracuse University, but left to return to California after his father went bankrupt.

 Rogers had wanted to be a surgeon; by his late teens Rogers was married and working as a Los Angeles newspaper reporter.
 This brought him into contact with the courts, and he began reading law under former U.S. senator Stephen M. White and Judge William P. Gardiner.
 Rogers was admitted to the bar in 1897, and began to practice in Los Angeles.
-Rogers did not like criminal law because it was less prestigious than civil practice; but after two years as an attorney, he won an verdict by proving self-defense in the case of William Alford, a plumber who killed Jay E. Hunter, one of the town's leading attorneys.
+Rogers did not like criminal law because it was less prestigious than civil practice; but after two years as an attorney, he won a verdict by proving self-defense in the case of William Alford, a plumber who killed Jay E. Hunter, one of the town's leading attorneys.
 Among the students who later studied law under Rogers was Buron Fitts, who became a Los Angeles County district attorney.

 As a defense counsel, Rogers handled 77 murder trials and lost three, out of 183 acquittals over his career with fewer than 20 convictions, even though most of his clients were actually guilty.
 His expertise was so complete that he became a professor of medical jurisprudence and insanity in the College of Physicians and Surgeons as well as a professor at the University of Southern California Law School.